 Titanium is used as the material the from which implants are made, as it possesses the unique property of bonding (integrating) with bone, and is thus described as being bio-compatible with the human body.
 There are very few patients for whom this treatment would not be suitable, although caution is exercised with patients who have bad gum disease and certain medical conditions such as severe diabetes.
 Dr Ferguson has a wealth of experience in dental implant surgery and works with other clinicians to help restore and maintain patients’ oral health by way of these sophisticated modern treatments.

-Key Benefits Of Dental Implants Treatment
+Key Benefits Of Dental Implant Treatment

 Although All-On-4™ dental implants treatment may seem to be costly, it offers a number of key benefits that are unmatched by other options: